Capital sums derived from assets: section 22(1) TCGA 1992: extra statutory concession D33 amended from 27 January 2014: claims received with a return

 An individual or company receiving a payment of more than £500,000 on the disposal of a right of action in circumstances that do not involve an underlying asset can make a claim to HMRC for the amount above £500,000 to be exempt.
 Some individuals or companies may choose to make the claim with their tax return and complete the return on the assumption that the claim will be accepted by HMRC.

 Where a claim is received with a return it is likely that the figures on the return will be based on HMRC accepting the claim.
 The reviewer will need to consider if the return can be accepted on the information provided or if further information is required.
 If additional information is required, HMRC will open an enquiry into that return to gather any further information needed.
 The normal time limits for opening an enquiry into a return apply.

 Action after the claim is checked

-If the claim was accepted by the reviewer when it was received then no further action will be necessary.
+If the claim is accepted and an enquiry wasn’t opened into the return then no further action will be necessary.